callumrollo/erddaplogs/README.md

 ### Example Jupyter Notebook

-[This](https://github.com/callumrollo/erddaplogs/blob/main/weblogs-parse-demo.ipynb) example jupyter notebook in performs the following steps:
+You can find an example Jupyter Notebook [here](https://github.com/callumrollo/erddaplogs/blob/main/weblogs-parse-demo.ipynb).
+It performs the following steps:

-The jupyter notebook performs the following steps:

 1. Read in apache and nginx logs, combine them into one consistent dataframe
 2. Find the ips that made the greatest number of requests.
 Get their info from ip-api.com